freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 #### HINTS

-- Use the `git add` command
-- Here's an example: `git add file_name`
-- You previously used `git add README.md` to add changes to staging
-- Type `git add sql_referenece.json` into the terminal and press enter
+- Add the suggested text to the `sample.env` file

 ## 1930. git add sample.env

 ### 1930.1

-Add your new files to staging.
+Now, when someone wants to run your repo, they will know that they need to create a `.env` file and add a value in it for `SECRET`.
+Add your new file to staging.

 #### HINTS